Last Updated on:

 Give the injured worker a copy of the Form 7 and any attachments provided to the WSIB.

-As of January 1, 2018, employers who take more than 30 days to report an accident to the WSIB at the initial entitlement stage will be fined $1,000.
+Employers who take more than 30 days to report an accident to the WSIB at the initial entitlement stage will be fined $1,000.
 Additional administrative penalties of $250 will continue to be separately applied for incomplete reporting, failing to use an appropriate reporting form, and failing to give the worker a copy of the completed Form 7.
 Failure to meet reporting obligations is an offence under the WSIA and, if found guilty, individuals may be fined up to $25,000 and/or imprisoned for up to six months for each offence.
 Corporations are liable to a fine of up to $500,000 for each offence.

 The worker must complete, sign and submit the “Worker’s Report of Injury/Disease” Form 0006A (Form 6) to the WSIB in order to claim WSIB benefits and consent to the release of functional abilities information to the WSIB and the employer.
 If the worker does not file a claim for benefits or consent to the disclosure of functional abilities information within the six-month deadline, the WSIB will not provide benefits.
 The functional abilities information will help the workplace parties (WPPs – workers and employers), union representatives and other authorized representatives, where applicable, develop an appropriate WR plan for the injured worker.
 Workers are required by law to give employers access to this information.